bryanyong98/Bitcoin-Ticker-App/README.md

 <br/>

 ## Features
-- Supports monitoring of values of Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC) from various countries' perspective
+- Supports monitoring of cryptocurrencies from various countries' perspective
-- Periodic updates of cryptocurrency values every 1 minute to keep track of the latest changes in the market
+- Pull to refresh to obtain the latest market prices
+- Filter feature of cryptocurrencies based on keywords
+- Supports monitoring of daily performance price charts
+- Supports monitoring of hourly performance price charts

 <br/>